rezitech/teepee/README.md

 ## Using Teepee

 To use Teepee, include this script anywhere in your page.
-You can even hotlink to the latest Teepee (well, you can't in IE9).
-Woot ('cept for IE9)!
+Woot!

 ```html
 <script src="//raw.github.com/rezitech/teepee/master/teepee.js"></script>